-3.3 ROC reserved environment variables
+3.3 ROC pipeline reserved environment variables

-Table below gives the list of the environment variables defined by the ROC pipelines before launching the RCS.
-These variables shall not be created or modified by the RCS.
+The table below gives the list of environment variables that shall be set by the ROC pipelines only.
+RCS shall be thus not allowed to define or modify the value of these variables.